-Rachel Bridgman - Young People & Adult Counsellor
+Rachel Bridgman - Young People & Adult Therapeutic Counsellor (MBACP)

 I work with young people, families and adults.
-I work from central Petersfield in a beautiful office but am also very happy to work on-line.
+I work from central Totnes in a beautiful building, discreetly located with calm and quiet rooms.
+I offer walking sessions and I am also very happy to work on-line via Zoom.
 I am a member of the BACP and abide by their strict code of ethics.
 I am fully insured.